miloszgrasza/miloszgrasza/README.md

 ### What langueges do I know
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,python,cpp)](https://skillicons.dev)
 ### Working on
-Im currenty working on 2 games one that is the future of detective games using lots of AI.
+Im currenty working on 2 games.
+One that is the future of detective games using lots of AI.
 And a quiz game with lots of features.
 But the development procces takes so long it hasn't even started yet.

 <!--